ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 >[https://bafybeihpy2n6vwt2jjq5gusv23ajtilzbao3ekfb2hiev2xvuxscdxqcp4.ipfs.dweb.link/](https://bafybeihpy2n6vwt2jjq5gusv23ajtilzbao3ekfb2hiev2xvuxscdxqcp4.ipfs.dweb.link/)

-In each case, you're delegating all the "IPFS stuff" to a particular node.
-This is effective for completing requests, but has some trade-offs.
+In each case, you're delegating all the "IPFS stuff", including CID (hash) verification, to a particular node.
+This is effective for completing requests, but has some trade-offs, including the privacy and integrity risks when using a remote gateway provided by a third-party.

 ### Performance